hl7-eu/imaging-manifest/input/pagecontent/index.md

 In term of structure of the profile here the skeleton:

 1. The volume 1 is the profile overview in term of Actor/Transactions, the overall use case and associated scenarios.
 Volume 1 alsos state the required and optional transactions, as well as the required/optional grouping.
 2. Volume 2 Chapter on the WADO-RS Retrieve Transaction.
 3. A volume 3 Chapter on the Manifest content that includes a section A on the DICOM KOS based Manifest, and one section B on the FHIR based Manifest.
 The section C (for information) would include the mapping of A to B and B from A

-### Dependencies
+### FHIR specific Dependencies

 {% include dependency-table.xhtml %}